Rephonic

 Dr Sarah Holper

 Curious about why your stomach doesn’t eat itself, or why some people sweat blood?
-Dr Sarah Holper, physician and neurologist, explores the human body’s features, flaws, and questionable design choices.
+Dr Sarah Holper, neurologist, explores the human body’s features, flaws, and questionable design choices.
 Unhealthy Curiosity uses science, history, and stories to explain why our bodies behave the way they do.

 Number of ListenersCategories